Careers at the FTC

-The 2018 Federal Employee Viewpoint Survey (FEVS) was conducted at the FTC from May 2, 2018 through June 13, 2018 in accordance with the Federal requirement to complete an annual employee survey.
-Please review the FTC’s 2018 FEVS results here.
+The 2019 Federal Employee Viewpoint Survey (FEVS) was conducted at the FTC from May 15, 2019 through June 26, 2019 in accordance with the Federal requirement to complete an annual employee survey.
+Please review the FTC’s 2019 FEVS results.

 Here are a few things that make the FTC great

 - We take enormous pride in promoting consumer welfare through advocacy, enforcement, and policy initiatives.

 - We have access to, and the ability to use, cutting-edge technologies on behalf of consumers.